 Line Nagell Ylvisåker had built a life in Longyearbyen.
 Suddenly she became uneasy.
 What was happening to her beloved Svalbard?
 A climate scientist warned the archipelago would get several degrees warmer.
 Line started to investigate, and even met a meteorologist who was buried in the snow masses.
 She talked to a climate scientist and a trapper with 40 winterings under his belt.
 She was shown how the deep sea has systematically warmed up.
 It was evident times were changing.

-This is a story about a rising unrest and about living in the midst of the hot spot of climate change.
+This is a story about living in the midst of a hot spot of climate change.